zenoss/ZenPacks.zenoss.OpenStackInfrastructure/README.cinder_integration.txt

 Introduction
 ------------

-Since Cinder can configure a variety of underlying block storage topologies, which would be modeled using different ZenPacks, we provide a generic mechanism for these zenpacks to provide a mapping between cinder components like volumes and snapshots, and the underlying zenpack's components, such as LVM and Ceph RBDs.
+Since Cinder can handle a variety of underlying block storage topologies, which would be modeled using different ZenPacks, we provide a generic mechanism for these zenpacks to provide a mapping between cinder storage components, like volumes and snapshots, and the related zenpack components, such as LVM and Ceph RBDs.

 These mappings are many-to-many, to support a variety of implementation strategies.